 In many cases, one former partner in a relationship will suggest that their divorce, support, or custody dispute be settled out of court using one of these ADR methods while the other party remains unsure if the alternative is appropriate.
 It is important not to begin an ADR process without being fully aware of the ramifications.
 That is why it is vital that you never try to go it alone.
 Be sure to contact an experienced family law attorney to learn whether any of these options would be appropriate in your situation.

 Our attorneys realize that the stress of the legal process makes it tempting to jump into these alternatives to settle family law affairs.
 While ADR may be worthwhile in some situations, it can also lead to one-sided results when entered into lightly.
 Depending on the specific situation, it may be clear from the outset that you have less to gain by using ADR.
 For example, an attorney may be able to explain how you are more likely to reach an agreement in your favor by being heard by a regular judge instead of a particular arbiter.
 In any event, mediation, arbitration, and collaborative family law still require that you have a strong advocate on your side ensuring that your interests and wishes are respected every step of the way.

 See Our Related Blog Posts:

 Our family law attorneys at Beck Law P.C., are available to ensure that your needs are met in these matters.
 We can help with divorce, child custody issues, child support concerns, and in many other situations.
 Your visit to the Beck Law Offices is always confidential.
 Please get in touch with us to learn more.
-You can contact our office for a free consultation at 707-576-7175 or contact us online.
+You can contact our office for a consultation at 707-576-7175 or contact us online.